 the right, until you come to Warren Close, then take the footpath round the harbour.
 Now you will come to the Kench where you will see a

 lot of houseboats moored.
 This is a local nature reserve run by Hampshire County Council.
 Turn right and walk along the pathway towards

 Hayling Ferry with the Golf Club on your left.

 Check Point 7.
-Hayling Ferry - For those walkers taking the Hayling Ferry we have secured a reduced ticket price of £1.50 for adults.
+Hayling Ferry - For those walkers taking the Hayling Ferry we hope to have a reduced ticket price.